CSE155-EyeBook-Reader/Trackii/README.md

 **Required Must-have Stories**

 - User logs in to access already uploaded books or registers an account.
-- User has option to pick a book to read or upload a new book to their list of stored books.
+- User has option to pick a book to read
-- When reading a book user can use eyes to look down and up and scroll to bottom or up respectively.
+- When reading a book/pdf user can use eyes to look down and up and scroll to bottom or up respectively.
-- When preparing to exit, reader will focus on button and after few miliseconds is exited out of e-book.
+- When reading a book/pdf user can use eyes to zoom in and out based off of location position.

 **Optional Nice-to-have Stories**